WebDevBootcamp/course-content/module1_weblab2/lifecycle_of_a_request.md

+# FRCC WebLab -

+## Before We Begin

+Questions/comments/feedback?

-# FRCC WebLab - Lifecycle of a Request
+## Lifecycle of a Request

 Opinion poll: What happens when you click?